layrjs/layr/packages/component-http-client/README.md

-# @liaison/component-http-client
+# @layr/component-http-client

-An HTTP client for your Liaison components.
+An HTTP client for your Layr components.

 ## Installation

 ```
-npm install @liaison/component-http-client
+npm install @layr/component-http-client
 ```

 ## License